Essential items to pack for your study abroad journey

 Gadgets and Electronics:

 - If you are traveling with your computer/other electronics note that voltage in other countries can be different from your home country.
 In the USA the standard voltage is 120 Volts and the frequency is 60 Hz and in Ireland it is 230/400 Volts, 50Hz.
-Also, don’t forget to check the ratings of your electrical items before bringing them to your destination.
+Also, do not forget to check the ratings of your electrical items before bringing them to your destination.
 It may be advisable to purchase some electrical appliances in your destination country instead of bringing them with you.
 If you do take your own appliances, remember to take an adapter with you or purchase one on your arrival.

 - Cell phone: if you phone accepts a sim card and has been unlocked by your current carrier (open to all networks), then you can get an International SIM card (with a new number) for free when you buy call credit (minutes).
 There are several different providers in the market, all with different Pay As You Go plans (Just like Prepaid in India).
 Most give you free calls and texts for one month with some data for students.